jmspit/dodo/DEVELOPER.md

     (encrypted), but information is shared with an unknown peer identity (like a man in the middle).
   - dodo::network::TLSContext::PeerVerification::pvVerifyPeer - The client verifies that peer offers a certificate that is signed by an entity trusted by the client.
-Note that this merely proves the server has a copy of a trusted certificate - not the the server is the identity specified by the certificate.
+Note that this merely proves the server has a copy of a trusted certificate - but for the peer to decrypt messages sent by the advertised public key, the peer must also have the private key to decrypt.
   - dodo::network::TLSContext::PeerVerification::pvVerifyFQDN - In addition to pvVerifyPeer, the client verifies that the target FQDN of the server either matches its CN (common name) or one of its [SAN](https://en.wikipedia.org/wiki/Subject_Alternative_Name) entries.